 The winningest coach in program history, Julie Ryan enters her 13th season as the head field hockey coach at Babson in 2019.

-Ryan has been tabbed as the NEWMAC Coach of the Year five times to go along with two regional coach of the year honors, and has led Babson to a pair of NCAA Tournament berths.
+Ryan has been tabbed as the NEWMAC Coach of the Year five times to go along with two regional coach of the year honors, and has led Babson to three NCAA Tournament berths.
 The Green and White reached the second round in 2010 and made history in 2016 by becoming the first women’s program in school history to reach the Division III Final Four.
 The Beavers won a school-record 21 games and ranked in the top five nationally in scoring defense for the second year in a row.

 Ryan, who was inducted into the Quinnipiac University Hall of Fame in 2010, enjoyed a brilliant playing career for the Bobcats from 1998-2002.
 She was selected as the Northeast Conference Player of the Year and earned NFHCA Mideast All-America first team and Academic All-America honors while helping the program reach the Division I NCAA Tournament for the first time in school history.